Techcps/GSP-Short-Trick/GSP192 README.md

 # If you consider that the video helped you to complete your lab, so please do like and subscribe. https://www.youtube.com/@techcps

-Click Activate Cloud Shell Activate Cloud Shell icon at the top of the Google Cloud console.
+Click Activate Cloud Shell Activate Cloud Shell icon at the top of the Google Cloud console

 ## Go to Task 3.
 Run the pipeline
 * Copy Region